A Skip Gates Story

 Could this have anything to do with the departure of Mohammed El-Erian?

-¶ 7:23 AM9 comments
+¶ 7:23 AM 9 comments

 A backlash against the president of Columbia University, Lee Bollinger, who on Monday delivered a harsh rebuke to President Ahmadinejad, is coming from faculty members and students who said he struck an "insulting tone" and that his remarks amounted to "schoolyard taunts."
 The fierceness of Mr. Bollinger's critique bought the Iranian some sympathy on campus that he didn't deserve, the critics said, and amounted to a squandered opportunity to provide a lesson in diplomacy.A backlash against the president of Columbia University, Lee Bollinger, who on Monday delivered a harsh rebuke to President Ahmadinejad, is coming from faculty members and students who said he struck an "insulting tone" and that his remarks amounted to "schoolyard taunts."
 The fierceness of Mr. Bollinger's critique bought the Iranian some sympathy on campus that he didn't deserve, the critics said, and amounted to a squandered opportunity to provide a lesson in diplomacy.
-The Times reports on the same thing.

 Before Iran’s president took the stage at Columbia University on Monday, the university’s president, Lee C. Bollinger, sent out an early-morning e-mail message, calling on students and faculty “to live up to the best of Columbia’s traditions.”
 Yesterday, many critics questioned whether Mr. Bollinger had met that test himself.
 On balance, did Bollinger come out ahead in the A-jad brouhaha?

-¶ 8:47 AM15 comments
+¶ 8:47 AM 15 comments

 For the students, this is a fight about the cheapest access to information.